 The Dallas City Council on Wednesday extended its declaration of a state of emergency through April 29 at 11:59 p.m., deciding to give business owners a date they can point to—albeit a very, very precarious one—in which this might all be over.
-The vote passed 8-7, with the other Council members favoring an indefinite end point that would’ve granted Mayor Eric Johnson the ability to wipe the emergency declaration when he saw fit.
+The vote passed 8-7, with the other Council members favoring an indefinite end point that would’ve granted Mayor Eric Johnson the ability to wipe the disaster declaration when he saw fit.

 The move means restrictions on city life, as expected, aren’t going anywhere for several weeks.
 On Monday, the city shut down bars, gyms, and entertainment venues, and banned dining in at restaurants.
 It also banned events of 50 people or more.
 These prohibitions can be extended at any time, just as the declaration can.
 Dallas County on Wednesday banned recreational gatherings of more than 10 people and asked residents to call 211 if they saw a party happening.